7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 • Pack (팩, paek) = face mask

-• Korean 팩 = sheet masks, wash-off packs, sleeping packs
+• Korean 팩 can include sheet masks, wash-off masks, and sleeping masks

 Korean term Meaning in English Usage